bcmi/stock-price-prediction/康力伟_程思源/model1_XGBoost/readme.md

+Multivariate time sequence prediction based on XGBoost.

+How to use:

+0. Copy the csv files in dataset to the current folder.

 1. Run data_preprocessing.py
 This will preprocess the train_data.csv, delete repeated rows and save the new file as train_mod.csv.
 (The only difference between train_data.csv and train_mod.csv is the latter one deletes all repeated rows.)
 It will also add new features, scale inputs and save the training pair and testing input as three '.npy' file.
 We use 'LastPrice', 'Volume', 'BidPrice', 'BidVolume', 'AskPrice', 'AskVolume' as input features, and we also add three new features: 'BidVolume - AskVolume', 'BidPrice - AskPrice', and 'BidVolume*BidPrice - AskVolume*AskPrice'.
 We take row difference on the original six features.